acandael/actionmaker-v2/src/content/activities/en/schapendrijven.md

   ]
 ---

-The shepherd will teach you the basic techniques of sheep herding and show how to use commands for the dogs, Border Collies.
-After this instruction, you'll herd the sheep yourself through a course.
+The shepherd will teach you the basic techniques of sheep herding and show you how to use commands with the dogs, Border Collies.
+After this explanation, you will drive the sheep through a course yourself.
 The workshop can be concluded with a demonstration by the shepherd.